Mannuel25/Cheqqit/README.md

 # **CHEQQIT**

+## Cheqqit is a beautiful and easy-to-use online tool that helps you keep track of your tasks and goals.

+#
-Work in progress 🚧 🚧
+#### Work in progress 🚧 🚧